-Leading up to the big day, women love to thumb through wedding magazines.
+Leading up to the big day, it may sound fun to thumb through wedding magazines.
 But the cost of those polished glossy magazines can really add up!
-Browse Pinterest for wedding ideas for free or just look at those magazines the library.
+Browse Pinterest for wedding ideas for free or just look at those magazines in the library.

 Besides, you won’t want a pile of those magazine hanging around after the big day anyway.

 You can save the cost of a catering hall by holding the reception at your home or someone else’s home.
 Sometimes people who met at college will hold the reception on campus.
 Or, check to see if you can rent a museum or other public facility for your wedding.

 Clark’s daughter and her fiancé looked at a lot of venues and found an event space in a public park.
 They got married outside and, luckily, had great weather.

 You can save a lot if you hold the reception at a place that will let you bring in your own caterer and alcohol.
 In that case, consider buying the alcohol yourself at a discount store and bringing it to the reception.